dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 Last but not least, we incorporated camera control APIs in the SDK.
 The benefits of these APIs are:

-- Enable users to add camera functionality with a few lines of code
+- Enable developers to add camera functionality with a few lines of code
 - Unified experience on iOS/Android

-With these features, users can easily integrate the camera and enable certain features when required so that the rest of the application logic can get high-quality images to process, which results in:

-- Speed up on barcode or text reading.
-- Less misreading rate.
-- More convenient timing out system
-- High standard camera control.

 ### UI Configuration

-For users who are using Dynamsoft products, you might have the requirements to enhance the visual experience of the UI or improve the interaction on video streaming processing.
-DCE UI Configuration APIs can help you to quickly create static or interactable UI elements on the view.
-When working with DCE UI configuration APIs, you can either use the preset UI conponments or create user defined graphics.
+DCE UI configuration APIs are designed to fullfil the potential requirements when using Dynamsoft SDKs.
+Generally, DCE can be deployed to visualize the scan result or intermediate result of Dynamsoft Barcode Reader or Dynamsoft Document Normalizer.
+When displaying these results on the UI, using DCE UI configuration APIs can save the time on layout and style control.

+**Layout Configuration**

+The main advantage of DCE UI configuration APIs is user don't need to transform the data format and the coordinate system.
+DCE can directly read the data transferred by Dynamsoft SDKs and display the results on the UI.
+When new results are recognized and transfered, the UI elements will be dynamically updated.

+**Style Control**

+Basic styles configurations are available on the colour, size and font of the UI elements that are displayed on the DCE view.
+Developers can either select from the preset style templates or create user-defined styles when using DCE UI configuration APIs.

 <div align="center">
     <p><img src="overview/assets/ui-configuration.png" width="70%" alt="ui-configuration"></p>
     <p>DCE UI Configuration APIs</p>
 </div>

+With these features, developers can easily integrate the camera and enable certain features when required so that the rest of the application logic can get high-quality images to process, which results in:

+- Speed up on barcode or text reading.
+- Less misreading rate.
+- More convenient timing out system
+- High standard camera control.

 ## Usage Scenarios